mikehulluk/mreorg/doc/index.rst

 Managing Simulations with |mreorg.curate|
 -------------------------------------------

 Over the course of my PhD, I found I had hundreds of simulation scripts written in python, which took different lengths of time to run, and produced lots of matplotlib graphs.
-I often wanted to browse through the output of these simulations, and since there was often dependancies between files; when I made changes, I wanted to know whether they had sucessfully run since the last change.
+I often wanted to browse through the output of these simulations, and since there was often dependancies between files; when I made changes, I wanted to know whether they had successfully run since the last change.
 I started with a system of makefiles, which slowly developed into a more user-friendly |mreorg.curate|, which I hope can be of use to other people.

 If you are using a single simulator-program, and changing the values of commandline options you pass to it; then Andrew Davison's `Sumatra package <http://packages.python.org/Sumatra/>`_ might be a more appropriate option.